SamuraiWTF/samuraiwtf/README.md

 Vagrant should be used for ongoing development of SamuraiWTF.
 Development should occur as follows:

 ## Initial Install
 Assuming you have Vagrant installed, just type `vagrant up` from within this folder.
 Then sit back and wait for it to finish.
 Immediately after the first time start up it is recommend you do a restart using `vagrant reload`.
+Just running the vagrant up will build the primary target, which is a single VM with both the user environment and the targets.
+You can run `vagrant up userenv` and vagrant up target` to build seperate virtual machines for those purposes.

 ### Files
 The following folders under *samuraiwtf-deb/* are shared under the guest folder */tmp/samuraiwtf/* :